volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 In handleClick, clicked: 3 times
 ```

-However, the component is not re-rendered, which can be seen by the fact that the second log (with the "MyComponent render" message) is not shown more than once, which happened for initial render:
+However, the component is not re-rendered, which can be seen by the fact that the second log (with the "MyComponent render" message) is not displayed more than once, which was the case for the initial render:

 ![UseRef Does Not Trigger Component Re-Render](/img/useref-not-triggering-rerender.gif "UseRef Does Not Trigger Component Re-Render")